Synapt1x/MitochondriaModel/StochasticModel/Adaptive/MatlabSteps.md

 The selected tau was added to the previous time to generate a new time step.
 The species amounts were updated according to the propensity function of the reaction selected from the monte carlo step.

 ##Iteration
-The monte carlo step and update werre repeated until the maximum time has been reached.
+The monte carlo step and update were repeated until the maximum time had been reached.